EXPLAINER: Qatar prepares for World Cup amid rights concerns

-Qatar says it on track to complete all eight stadiums by the start of 2022 after spending tens of billions of dollars upgrading the tiny, gas-rich nation, with half the venues already open.
+Qatar says it on track to complete all eight stadiums by the start of 2022 after spending tens of billions of dollars upgrading infrastructure in the tiny, gas-rich nation.
+Half the venues are already open.

 BOYCOTT CALLS